JayJamieson/website/content/posts/first-post.md

 The only hugo doesnt take care of out of the box is easy mostly hands off deploy.

 For deployment I chose github actions and a handy github action provider [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)

+## Whats next

+I've been working on a prototype for scripting part of Golang from Javascript using [v8go](https://github.com/rogchap/v8go).
+Not sure what I intend to get out of this yet or the bigger project but it sounds fun and challenging.